 “I suspect the students appreciate that they get the content and skills they need and are not being taught what they already know.
 They are being challenged and supported as needed.”

-When asked why this type of learning is important for student growth and success, Fossgreen expressed how vital it is to keep in mind the uniqueness of each individual at the school.
+When asked why this type of learning is important for student growth and success, Fossgreen expressed how vital it is to keep in mind the uniqueness of each individual.

 “It is imperative that we meet the students where they are and move them forward, this helps challenge and support students as needed,” Fossgreen said.
 “Students receiving services aren't labeled as needing support in all classes, just as needing based on data [in a particular subject matter that they may struggle with].”